Report: Former Garfield High star J’Raan Brooks leaving USC and transferring to Washington

 Brooks, a 6-foot-9, 220-pound freshman forward, would likely have to sit out the 2019-20 season and would have three years of eligibility remaining.
 He could also apply for a waiver to play immediately next season.

-The 20-year-old Brooks is a native of Newport, RI and returning to Seattle makes sense considering Washington will likely need help on the front line in 2020-21.
+The 20-year-old Brooks is a native of Newport, R.I., and returning to Seattle makes sense considering Washington will likely need help on the front line in 2020-21.

-The Huskies are bringing in Federal Way High star Jaden McDaniels and Rochester, N.Y. standout Isaiah Stewart – a pair of five-star forwards who are expected to be lottery picks in next year’s NBA draft.
+The Huskies are bringing in Federal Way High star Jaden McDaniels and Rochester, N.Y., standout Isaiah Stewart – a pair of five-star forwards who are expected to be lottery picks in next year’s NBA draft.

 Conceivably, Brooks would compete for a starting spot as a redshirt sophomore in 2020 with Hameir Wright, Bryan Penn-Johnson and Nate Roberts.